-Both are under a 20-minute drive from Bath's city centre, and only a 24-minute drive from each other.
+Both are under a 20-minute drive from Bath's city centre, and only a short drive from each other.
 There is also a direct train from Bradford-on-Avon to Bath Spa which takes about 12 minutes.

 Take to the majestic Bath countryside with the South Stoke 10km walk.
-Enjoy lush countryside, shaded woodland paths and meandering brooks.
-The route takes you along the remains of The Somersetshire Coal Canal and catch a glimpse of Midford Castle.
+Enjoy lush green fields, shaded woodland paths and meandering brooks.
+The route takes you along the remains of The Somersetshire Coal Canal and catches a glimpse of Midford Castle.
 The path goes through the quaint villages of Southstoke and Monkton Combe and there's a well-positioned bench on the final ascent for incredible valley views and a rest, or, of course choose one of the great pubs en-route, Packhorse Inn in South Stoke or Wheelright Arms in Monkton Coombe.

-This is the walk to choose for luscious green paths and splendid valley views to the North of Bath.
+This is the walk to choose for rich green paths and sweeping valley views to the North of Bath.
 The walk starts mostly flat then descends slowly down through the Langridge valley with rolling hills filled with wildflowers.
 If you're lucky you might even catch a glimpse of a hot air balloon in flight.
 A short but steep uphill climb takes you back to the Hare & Hounds for a well-deserved pint.
 Book a table by the window or sit on the terrace for pizza and get views across the valley you've just walked.

-This is a fantastic way to get out and explore a bit further out Bath's countryside.
+This is a fantastic way to explore a bit further out Bath's countryside.
 Of course, you can do this route by bike, but hiring an e-bike is great fun and very easy on the legs.
 I hired an e-bike for half a day for £25 from Bath Ebike Hire who show you the ropes, were really helpful with tips and logistics then send you on your way.